5.5. Creating Replicated Volumes

 3is the replica count forms a replica set.
 This is illustrated in Figure 5.2, “Illustration of a Three-way Replicated Volume”.

-# gluster volume create test-volume replica 3 transport tcp server1:/rhgs/brick1 server2:/rhgs/brick2 server3:/rhgs/brick3 Creation of test-volume has been successful Please start the volume to access data.
+# gluster v create glutervol data replica 3 transport tcp server1:/rhgs/brick1 server2:/rhgs/brick2 server3:/rhgs/brick3 volume create: glutervol: success: please start the volume to access

 # gluster volume start VOLNAMEto start the volume.